klemperer/HanView/README.md

 ```

 ## Right-Click Menu Description
-- Look Up Word: Jump to dictionary to learn more about the word's usage.
+- Look Up Word: Jump to a dictionary to learn more about the word's usage.
 - Read Word: Play the AI-generated explanation of the word's usage.
 - Random Review: Randomly display a past wallpaper (does not affect the current wallpaper update cycle).
 - Copy & Save: If you like the current wallpaper, click this option to copy and save a copy (saved to the program's directory).